fly-apps/dockerfile-node/README.md

 ## Overview

 Provides a Node.js generator to produce Dockerfiles and related files.
-It is intended to support any framework that lists its dependencies, and includes a `start` script in `package.json`, and optionally includes a `build` script.
+It is intended to support any framework that lists its dependencies, includes a `start` script in `package.json`, and optionally includes a `build` script.

 See [test](./test) for a list of frameworks and examples of Dockerfiles produced based on the associated `package.json` and lock files.

+See [blog post](https://fly.io/blog/flydotio-heart-js/) for more information.

 ## Usage